-A plastic push stick (Fig. 48) is provided with the machine and has its own dedicated storage on the RH side front leg of the machine using a hex socket cap screw (Q) and 2 nuts (R).
-When not in use store the push stick on the machine (Fig. 49).

-Note: If the push stick becomes damaged it should be replaced.
+A plastic push stick (Fig. 48) is provided with the machine and has its own dedicated storage bracket to the LH side of the machines main body.
+When not in use store the push stick on the machine.
+(Fig. 49) Note: If the push stick becomes damaged it should be replaced.
 If the operator makes their own push stick, we recommend that it follows the same pattern as that supplied.
 Replacement push sticks are available from Evolution Power Tools.